 By applying a few simple strategies, you can save money with your kids without sacrificing your lifestyle.
 Not only will you have a baby on budget, but these habits will also help keep your kids on budget too.
 And who doesn’t like saving money?

 When it came to my little one I tried to be as minimalist as possible.
 No matter how hard I tried there were still people who felt the need to just “buy stuff” whether I wanted/needed it or not.

 My philosophy is to acquire things on an as needed basis.
-This is especially true for clothing as how I dressed my little one depended on the season.
-In no particular order here are My5 Ways to Save Money with Babies.
-Keep in mind these tips can be applied to kids of any age, but it helps to get the habit started early.
+This is especially true for clothing as to how I dress my little one depends on the season.

 I’ve Outgrown It Sales